 A key benefit of a TOMs-based social value measurement system is that its series of standalone Measures can be extended or reduced without compromising the integrity of the framework, providing users with a consistent approach to measurement.

 Each edition of the National TOMs Framework is agreed and endorsed by the National Social Value Taskforce.

 The National TOMs Framework has been designed to help organisations in four principal business activities.
 They are not exclusive to public sector organisations and may be used by public, private or third sector providers.

 The National TOMs Framework is not a static tool and has to evolve to reﬂect changing needs and pressures in society.
-They will therefore be updated on an annual basis.
-Work on the National TOMs 2019 will start immediately following release of the 2018 edition, ready for consultation in June 2018 and publication in November 2018.
-Any organisation can make representations for additional Outcomes and Measures to be included and these will be debated and analysed by a newly formed research advisory board before final approval by the Social Value Taskforce.
+The Framework is updated on an annual basis.
+Any organisation can make representations for additional Outcomes and Measures to be included and these will be debated and analysed by a research advisory board, before final endorsement from the National Social Value Taskforce.